-De Marchi Just Outside Top Ten as Vuelta a España Heads to Andorra14.
-September 2018, Andorra.
+De Marchi Just Outside Top Ten as Vuelta a España Heads to Andorra14. settembre 2018, Andorra.
 Naturlandia (AND) — Road Team

 The Vuelta a España headed to Andorra on stage 19 and, with the General Classification contenders still within touching distance of each other, it proved to be a crucial stage for those eyeing the overall victory and saw Alessandro De Marchi finishing as BMC Racing Team’s best-placed rider, just outside the top ten.